 The Hessian Renegades is an entertaining film that clocks in at approximately ten minutes.
 While there are some definite flaws it is still entertaining and interesting to watch.
 However, both star and director were soon to move on to better things.

 I should make a confession.
 I fully intended to review America for this month.
-I started to watch it, got a ways in but I just couldn’t face two hours and twenty minutes of Carol Dempster, not even with Lionel Barrymore to compensate.
+I started to watch it, got a ways in but I just couldn’t face two hours and twenty minutes of Carol Dempster (or, rather, Dempster as directed by Griffith), not even with Lionel Barrymore to compensate.
 I’m very sorry to any of her fans that may be reading.
 I hope you enjoyed this substitute American Revolution.